gburton/CE-Phoenix/README.md

 Installation
 ============
+!!!USING THE STANDARD OSCOMMERCE SQL INSTALLATION MAY REMOVE SOME TABLES FOR ADDONS THAT YOU MAY HAVE INSTALLED!!!

 Install as if this is a new osCommerce installation.
 Then enter the admin area and turn on 3 new Header Tag modules;